digorgonzola/nat-instance/README.md

-# Squid Proxy Module
+# Nat Instance Module

-This Terraform module provisions an Amazon Autoscaling group with a squid proxy, allowing for a low-cost alternative to a NAT gateway whilst providing filtering for outbound http/https traffic.
+This Terraform module provisions an Amazon Autoscaling group with a EC2 instance running iptables and squid proxy, allowing for a low-cost alternative to a NAT gateway whilst providing filtering for outbound http/https traffic.

 ## Overview